You can access our digital parenting support services via: www.parents.actionforchildren.org.uk

 These services are offered on a voluntary basis – you are under no obligation to access these services.
 Our live chat service incorporates a consent form; our lawful basis for providing this service to you will be based on your consent.

 We only collect personal information when you specifically provide it to us.
-This may happen when you are having a conversation with us or you fill out an online form on our website.
+This may happen when you are having a conversation with us, if you complete an evaluation form after a conversation, or you fill out an online form on our website.

 When signing up to receive parenting tips and updates, if you want to, you can also opt-in to receive news about our latest campaigns and how you can continue to support our vital work.